A study of retardation models for phenomenological interactions in hadronic physics: The standard LW construction

 We make the \textit{additional} hypothesis that in the interval between $t'$ and $t$ the particle 1 moves with the constant velocity $\vec v_1$.
 This hypothesis amounts to disregard, in the classical theory, radiation emission.
 By using $\Delta t$ of eq. (\ref{del_tc_rr}), we have for the particle's displacement:

-and, for the spatial components of the retarded distance:
+that gives, for the spatial components of the retarded distance, the following expression:

-The previous equation simply means that the retarded vector distance $\vec r'$ is given by the sum of the particle's displacement in the time interval $\Delta t$ (first term of the \textit{r. h. s.}) plus the simultaneous spatial vector distance (second term of the \textit{r. h. s.}).
+This equation simply means that the retarded vector distance $\vec r'$ is given by the sum of the particle's displacement in the time interval $\Delta t$ (first term of the \textit{r. h. s.}) plus the simultaneous spatial vector distance (second term of the \textit{r. h. s.}).
 The time component associated to $\vec r'$ is straightforwardly given by eq. (\ref{del_tc_rr}).
-We can now solve Eq. (\ref{displacerr}) analytically to find $ r'$.
+We can now solve Eq. (\ref{displacerr}) analytically to find the expression of $ r'$ as a function of $\vec r$ and $\vec v_1$.
 The result is: